 Here is some information on safety for you and your dogs in fields and farmland.
 Download the Owners Advice Leaflet on the Outdoor Access Scotland website

 Forestry Commission Scotland

-The Forestry Commission in Scotland look after a massive number of forests, mostly of which are perfect for dog walking – from very easy trails with walks of less than 60 minutes, through to much longer forest trails or lochside walks of a few hours.
+The Forestry Commission in Scotland looks after a massive number of forests, most of which are perfect for dog walking – from very easy trails with walks of less than 60 minutes, through to much longer forest trails or lochside walks of a few hours.
 If you’re really up for it then you may fancy a full day of walking for you and your canine family member.
 Most walks are really easy to follow and well maintained.

 Some suggestions for a forest walk near you can be found on the Forestry Commission Scotland website